Fan Fic: Back To The Frollo

 - No-Holds-Barred Beatdown: Danisha does this to Esmeralda.

 - Out of Character: Frollo - an incredibly racist man who hates anyone with skin darker than his - falls madly in love with Danisha, a black woman.
-He also spends a great deal of time giggling and simpering when he's around her.
+He also spends a great deal of time giggling and simpering when he's around her, and finds her tendency to speak her mind "most endearing".
 He also doesn't believe in witchcraft at all and has very modern and politically correct views on issues like racism and slavery.

 Claude smiled as he immediately explained, "My love, kindly leave the superstitions to the common crowd.
 I'm not as close-minded as some would have you to believe."